Best Garbage Disposal Reviews with Buying Guide 2017

 Batch feed and continuous feed garbage disposals grind and dispose of waste equally well.
 Both are just as efficient and available with the same horsepower and with the same types of grinding chambers.
 However, there are advantages and disadvantages to both types.
 This guide should help you determine which is best for you.

-- Continuous feed models are the easiest to use, making them the most popular type of garbage disposal units.
+- Continuous feed garbage disposals are the easiest to use, making them the most popular type of garbage disposal units.
 You put food waste in the sink and turn the unit on with a flick of the switch.

 - Once the garbage disposal is on you can simply keep adding waste.
 This means a quicker cleaning the kitchen is faster, especially if you have a lot of waste.